dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Graham Hancock_ Lost Civilization of the Ice Age & Ancient Human History _ Lex Fridman Podcast #449 - YouTube-source.md

 Yeah.

 Because we are at the top of the food chain.

 We consider ourselves truly special, and to consider that there's other things that could be special- Mm-hmm.

-.

-..

-is, uh, is scary.

-Well, look how other people make us uncomfortable too.

-I mean, look at the state of the world today.

-Uh, all the conflicts that are, that

-that, that are raging.

-Uh, that's, that's because we're afraid.

-When I say we, I'm speaking nation by nation

-# Chapter 15

-We consider ourselves truly special, and to consider that there's other things that could be special- Mm-hmm.